gabidiac11/programare-avansata/PA_1/README.md

 - For larger n display the running time of the application in nanoseconds (DO NOT display the matrices).
 Try n > 30_000.
 You might want to adjust the JVM Heap Space using the VM options -Xms4G -Xmx4G. ~✔️
 - Launch the application from the command line, for example: java Lab1 100. ❌

 A package named `pa.lab1.optional` was dedicated fo this chapter.
-This time I choose to create a class name "RandomGraph", alluding to the way is generated.
-Bellow are the main properties that chracterizes this class:
+This time I choose to create a class name "RandomGraph", alluding to the way the graph is generated.
+Bellow are the main properties that chracterize this class:

 ```java
     public int n; //the number of nodes